geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-09/meeting-transcript.md

 Geohot: Oh, there's a realize in set item, not get item.
 Chenyu: Yeah, get item is set item.
 Geohot: Oh, set item.
 Okay, I thought there was a realize in get item.
-Geohot: That would upset me a lot more.
+That would upset me a lot more.
 Chenyu: Oh, set item is...
 It's a sign.
 That's a sign.
 Geohot: Okay.
 Yeah, I can think about that.
 Yeah.
-Geohot: Okay, no, okay.It's in set item and I misread that.
+Okay, no, okay.It's in set item and I misread that.
-Geohot: I thought it was in get item.It's a lot better now.
+I thought it was in get item.It's a lot better now.
 Great.
-Geohot: Yeah, no, I thought like our tensor select had to be...
+Yeah, no, I thought like our tensor select had to be...
 No, of course not.

 ##### **Geohot** [[00:39:25](https://www.youtube.com/watch?v=axTYYYYOHHY&t=2365)]
 Great.